 - pinch or 2 of dried chilli flakes if you like the heat

-Bring a small pot of water to the boil and blanch the sugar snap peas for 3 minutes and then drain and refresh in cold water.
+- Bring a small pot of water to a boil and blanch the sugar snap peas for 3 minutes and then drain and refresh in cold water.
 Set aside.

 Find me on Instagram